Vermicelli Pasta: The Thin Noodle Loved Worldwide

 4) Rinse only when appropriate

-Rinse rice vermicelli or anytype used for cold dishes or salads.
+Rinse rice vermicelli or any type used for cold dishes or salads.
 This stops cooking and removes surface starch that causes sticking.

 Do not rinse wheat type destined for hot sauces.